munas-git/Automated-Attention-Tracking-And-Reporting/README.md

   - ***Supervisee***: Access to the time stamp of when the individual was distracted to enable seamless review of recorded sessions with a focus on missed portions
   - ***Supervisee***: Access to AI summary of missed portion, potentially including links to online resources to help further understand missed portions, especially in school lecture settings.
 - **Customizable Alerts**: Set thresholds for distraction levels and receive real-time alerts, ensuring that attention issues are addressed promptly.
-- **Distraction Levels Predictions**: Utilize data of past distraction triggers to train AI capable of predicting distraction growth levels during sessions (Will experiment with Mixture Of Experts models).
+- **Distraction Levels Predictions**: Utilize data of past distraction triggers to train AI capable of predicting distraction growth levels during sessions (worth experiment with Mixture Of Experts models).
 -   **Performance Prediction**: Utilize data of past distraction levels of classes (or individuals to be more granular) to predict class (or individual) performance based on attention/distraction levels throughout the term.

 ### Tools and Libraries used: